alonmln/ILNewsDiff/README.md

 Installation
 ------------
-+ The [phantomjs](http://phantomjs.org/) binary needs to be installed and the path updated in the run_diff.sh file.
++ The [phantomjs](http://phantomjs.org/) binary needs to be installed, and the path updated in the run_diff.sh file.
 + `pip install -r requirements.txt`

 [Twitter keys](https://dev.twitter.com/) are needed.